raybags-dev/ray-scrappie/README.md

  https://example.com
 ```

-2): The type of elementt you want to collect data from.
+2): The type of element you want to collect data from.
 For example:

 ```bash
  "h1", "h2", "h3", "h4", "img", "a", "p", "li"